eService Simplifies Calendaring in California State Court

 By switching to eService, all practitioners save the trees, time, and money associated with document processing.
 For California practitioners, eService may even help prevent those calendaring errors which could lead to malpractice.
 If you’re not already eServing where you can, you might want to get moving.

-Julie A. Goren, Esq. is the author of Litigation By The Numbers®, a loose leaf updated every January and July with 480 pages devoted solely to the intricacies of California civil litigation procedure, including eService.
+Julie A. Goren, Esq. is the author of Litigation By The Numbers®, a California civil litigation practice guide updated every January and July with 490 pages devoted solely to the intricacies of California civil litigation procedure, including eService.